controlplaneio-fluxcd/.github/profile/README.md

 The support services include:

-- Dedicated 24x7x365 on-call support.
+- Dedicated on-call support for all your Flux needs.
 - Disclosure and guidance on how to remediate Flux-related vulnerabilities.
 - Constant communication of Flux-related news (releases, patches, RFCs, Roadmap changes).
 - Kubernetes and Flux training & workshops (incurs additional cost).